aiyanalam/Chess/README.md

 # Chess
-This has all the info for the chess game currently in progress
+Chess is a fundemental game of mental processes.
+Currently the game is in progress and still needs work